Willian199/dart_ddi/README.md

 ### Adding a Class

 To add a single class to a module to your dependency injection container, you can use the `addChildModules` method.
-This method is useful when you want to add a single module with a possible specific qualifier.

 - `child`: This refers to the type or qualifier of the subclasses that will be part of the module.
 Note that these are not instances, but rather types or qualifiers.
 - `qualifier` (optional): This parameter refers to the main class type of the module.
 It is optional and is used as a qualifier if needed.